 For the same usable compute resources and storage capacity, three smaller and less expensive servers can be sized so that any two of the three are sufficient to run all the required applications and provide access to all the data.
 There still needs to be some excess resources available to take over in the event of a failure, but it’s generally just one smaller node worth of compute resources, not half the entire system.
 So, in a three-node configuration, up to two-thirds of your compute resources can be used and fully maintained with one node down.
 In a four-node configuration, three-fourths can be active while still maintaining full failover capability.

 More than simply providing more efficient failover capability - with three or more nodes - the system can continue to provide full, distributed data redundancy for new or changed data even with a full node down.
 With this added redundancy and resiliency of having both compute and data distributed across multiple servers - the need for expensive, highly fortified, high-end servers with local RAID on each is also eliminated.
 Further, the urgency of replacing or repairing the down components is significantly less, in many cases allowing the repair to be delayed for days or weeks without concern.

-The need to pay for expensive service contracts providing 4-hour on-site repair service and locally stocked part depots goes away as well.
+The need to pay for expensive service contracts providing four-hour onsite repair service and locally stocked part depots goes away as well.